Watch the Video Tutorial

 Save Icon for App Design

-Open the provided icon in Illustrator, then use Save for Web… to export it for Android OS.
+Open the provided icon in Illustrator, then use Save for Screens… to export it for Android OS.
 Make sure to name the artboard first!